 Alexander the Great - The Greatest Greek Ruler

 Alexander III of Macedon was the king of Ancient Greece.
-Due to his great successes and occupation of a large empire, he is commonly known as Alexander the Great.
+Due to his great successes and occupation of a large empire, he is famous as Alexander the Great.
 During his 13 years of reign, he conquered Egypt, Persia, and a large part of Asia and North Africa.
-He is known as one of the greatest military generals in the history of mankind.
+He is known as one of the greatest military generals in human history.

 Early Life